Thammasok/booklist/api-docs/README.md

 ## Getting Started

 1. Open Bruno
-2. Click on "Import" and select the `Booklist` folder from this directory
+2. Click on "Import" and select the `Booklist` folder from the `api-docs` directory
 3. The collection will be imported with all the API endpoints

 ## Environment Setup